-The BJJ Gi is used for much more than just style.
-It can be a great offensive weapon, a key tool for defending and plays a role in hygiene, amongst other things.
+The BJJ Gi is used for much more than just a style.
+It can be a great offensive weapon, a key tool for defending, and plays a role in hygiene, amongst other things.
 Today, the Gi is made up of two main parts, pants and a jacket plus the belt.

 As Judo developed, in the early 1900s the traditional samurai kimono was deemed impractical for the art.
 Dr. Jigoro Kano decided to change the usual design and came up with a sturdier version.
-The result was a tighter, shorter uniform that was sewn together differently that the traditional model.
-That’s how the Jiu Jitsu Gi known today, first came to be.
+The result was a tighter, shorter uniform that was sewn together differently than the traditional model.
+That’s how the Jiu-Jitsu Gi is known today, first came to be.

 Evolution Of The Modern Jiu Jitsu Gi

-Today, a regular Brazilian Jiu Jitsu Gi is mostly made up of a jacket and pants, in white, blue or black color and with one or more brand patches attached.
-Some people do tend to go heavy on the patches and others experiment with Camo or pink coloured GIs.
+Today, a regular Brazilian Jiu-Jitsu Gi is mostly made up of a jacket and pants, in white, blue, or black color and with one or more brand patches attached.
+Some people do tend to go heavy on the patches and others experiment with Camo or pink-colored GIs.
 However, only the “regular” version described above is allowed in official competition events.
-In terms of weave, today’s BJJ GIs come in single, double, pearl, gold and others, with rip-stop pants technology.
+In terms of weave, today’s BJJ GIs come in single, double, pearl, gold, and others, with rip-stop pants technology.
 Along with all the brands and weave and material options, come different prices for the GIs.